Manuindukuri/VectorDatabase_EmbeddingSearch/README.md

 # Requirements to run
 - Postgres - 14
-- 'users' database and 'usera' table
+- 'users' database and 'users' table with 'password' as password
+- Unable CRUD operations for the database